 The operator for Tokyo Disneyland and DisneySea has announced an extended temporary park closure until April 20.

 This decision was made in cooperation with the Japanese government’s request to postpone and scale back events involving large gatherings of people to combat the spread of COVID-19 in Japan.
-For more information on the situation, read this article.

 Both parks were scheduled to reopen on March 16, but that date has been pushed back based on advice from government authorities.